-In the same way as borrowing, trade credit (using vendors as creditors) can be a way to leverage your company's credit record with vendors as a financing mechanism.
+Trade credit—using vendors as creditors—can be a way to leverage your company's credit record by using vendors as a financing mechanism.

 Equity as Leverage

-Although business debt is most often used as leverage, businesses do use equity financing as leverage.
+Although business debt is most often used as leverage, businesses sometimes use equity financing as well.
 In this case, a corporation's board of directors might approve a stock offering, encouraging new investors and using their investment as leverage for business growth.